-HOME-Specific Instructions for Completing Worksheets in the Universal Application
+HOME-Specific Instructions for Completing Worksheets in the Universal Application and in the eCivis Application Portal

 Complete all worksheets in the Universal Application (UA) in the same order as the questions and worksheets that are provided.
 Many cells are linked and skipping around will likely give you error messages that will cause figures to calculate incorrectly due to the information not being provided in the correct order.
 Guidance and instructions for some of the worksheets are provided below as well as on the UA Instructions Worksheet.